ET-SAM: Efficient Point Prompt Prediction in SAM for Unified Scene Text Detection and Layout Analysis: Experiments

-\textbf{Scene Text Detection on Specific Text Granularities.} As shown in \cref{tab:main results on TCI test}, we evaluate the text detection performance of specific text granularities on Total-Text, CTW1500, and ICDAR15 against previous state-of-the-art methods.
-In contrast to Hi-SAM, which is constrained by its inability to leverage mixed-granularity annotations during training, our proposed ET-SAM demonstrates substantial improvements across all three benchmarks following the joint training stage, yielding an average F-score gain of 10.7\%.
+\textbf{Scene Text Detection on Specific Text Granularities.} As shown in \cref{tab:main results on TCI test}, we evaluate the text detection performance of different text granularities on Total-Text, CTW1500, and ICDAR2015 against state-of-the-art (SOTA) methods.
+In contrast to Hi-SAM, which cannot leverage mixed-granularity annotations during training, our proposed ET-SAM demonstrates substantial improvements across all three benchmarks following the joint training stage, yielding an average F-score gain of 10.7\%.
 Upon dataset-specific fine-tuning, ET-SAM achieves F-scores of 87.0\% on Total-Text, 87.9\% on CTW1500, and 83.2\% on ICDAR2015, culminating in a remarkable 11.0\% average improvement over Hi-SAM.
-However, there is a performance disparity persists between our unified framework and specialized state-of-the-art detectors such as DPText-DETR and SRFormer.
-We attribute this gap primarily to discrepancies in training data volume since previous detectors adopt a large amount of synthetic data for pre-training.
-Consequently, we posit that this limitation can be effectively mitigated through further data scaling.
+However, a performance disparity persists between our unified framework and specialized SOTA detectors such as DPText-DETR and SRFormer.
+We attribute this gap primarily to discrepancies in training data.
+In the appendix, we demonstrate that ET-SAM can finally surpass DPText-DETR by an average of 1.2\% F-score across benchmarks with the same training data.
+In the future, we could further scale up the training data volume for ET-SAM to obtain superior performance.

-\textbf{Visualizations.} The visualizations of unified scene text detection and layout analysis on HierText and single-level scene text detection are presented in \cref{fig:visualize_hier} and \cref{fig:visualize_single}, respectively.
-The qualitative results demonstrate that the vast majority of word and text-line instances are precisely delineated, even in the presence of curved geometries.
-However, certain paragraph-level segments exhibit subtle imperfections, indicating room for further refinement, such as introducing better feature refinement scheme.
+\textbf{Visualizations.} We provide visualizations across different datasets in \cref{fig:visualize} and \cref{fig:visualize_failure}, including several failure cases.
+Overall, most word- and text-line-level masks are accurate and of high quality.
+However, some word instances are partially incomplete when the background is visually inconsistent, and imperfections remain in text-line and paragraph-level segmentation results.